nathansebhastian/react-youtube/README.md

 * Class-based component
 * Handling user event
 * State in React
+* Passing state from index to video list to video list item (yep!)

 ####Things noted####
 * Add keys to list and arrays (best practice)
 * Before creating a new component, ask this: do I expect this component to maintain any type of state? class: function.